Before Surgery

 Pre-Admission Clinic at Mater Hospital

-The hospital will contact you a few weeks prior to your surgery to make an appointment for you at the pre-admission clinic.
+The hospital will contact you 2 weeks prior to your surgery to make an appointment for you at the pre-admission clinic or via phone call.
 At this appointment, you will be fully assessed and given all the information you need about your hospital stay and procedure.

 A general practitioner can be present at your pre-admission appointment if it is necessary.